DennisB97/FS22FlyPathfinding/README.md

 ## Description

-This is a set of scripts for Farming Simulator 22, which provides access to a 3D octree of the game map.
+This is a set of scripts for Farming Simulator 22, which provides access to the following:
+- 3D octree grid, of static objects, such as buildings.
-Includes an A* pathfinding algorithm to pathfind within the game world.
+- A* pathfinding algorithm to pathfind within the game world.
-Also a functionality to make a catmull-rom using CatmullRomSplineCreator object class.
+- Catmull-rom using CatmullRomSplineCreator object class.

 This is not a standalone mod, this does not do any gameplay functionality except provide some classes for use in other mods.

 ## Features